Criticism of ESPN: 2006 FIFA World Cup

-Dave O'Brien joined Marcelo Balboa on the primary broadcast team for the 2006 FIFA World Cup coverage on ESPN and ABC Sports, despite having no experience calling soccer matches prior to that year.
+Dave O'Brien joined Marcelo Balboa on the lead broadcast team for the 2006 FIFA World Cup coverage on ESPN and ABC Sports, despite having no experience calling soccer matches before that year.
 Because The Walt Disney Company, owner of both television outlets, retained control over on-air talent, the appointment of O'Brien as the main play-by-play voice was made over the objections of Soccer United Marketing, which wanted JP Dellacamera to continue in that role.
-Disney stated that its broadcast strategy was intended, in voice and style, to target the vast majority of Americans who do not follow the sport on a regular basis.
-Mispronunciation and incorrect addressing of names, misuse of soccer terminology, and lack of insight into tactics and history plagued the telecasts, resulting in heavy criticism from English-speaking soccer fans, many of whom ended up watching the games on Spanish-language channel Univision instead.
+Disney stated that its broadcast strategy was intended, in voice and style, to target the vast majority of Americans who do not follow the sport regularly.
+However, Mispronunciation and incorrect addressing of names, misuse of soccer terminology, and lack of insight into tactics and history plagued the telecasts, resulting in heavy criticism from English-speaking soccer fans, many of whom ended up watching the games on Spanish-language channel Univision instead.

 Major League Soccer coverage

-ESPN has been accused of putting more emphasis on overall negativity and the more violent aspect of MLS games (such as two confrontations, two challenges and a player nursing a bloody head in its first six shots) in "Greatest Highlights of the Month" segment for their intermission reports.
+ESPN has been accused of putting more emphasis on overall negativity and the more violent aspect of MLS games (such as two confrontations, two challenges, and a player nursing a bloody head in its first six shots) in "Greatest Highlights of the Month" segment for their intermission reports.

-Ronaldo vs. Messi rivalry coverage

-The Messi-Ronaldo rivalry is one of soccer’s hotly contested topics for over a decade with journalists and pundits as well as fans having their own opinions.
-While both players have achieved incredible heights, the coverage of the two has been in different lights in some occasions and this hasn’t gone unnoticed with most soccer fans.
-After Cristiano Ronaldo led Portugal to their first major trophy, ESPN had a debate whether Portugal and Ronaldo deserved to win the trophy.
-The outlash came about when Lionel Messi won the 2022 Finalissima and ESPN on their official Twitter account tweeted “Tonight, football won”, leading many to wonder whether the coverage of the two was fair.
-Another occasion that fans were left pondering on the issue came from their Twitter account.
-In 2018, after Ronaldo scored a superb overhead kick that won UEFA goal of the season vs. Juventus in the quarter final of the 2017-18 UEFA Champions League, ESPN tweeted whether the goal was intentional despite Ronaldo jumping 2.30m in the air to score the goal.
-This lead many to claim how they were disregarding Ronaldo’s effort.
-On 6 August 2022, Messi scored an incredible overhead kick vs. Clermont Foot in their opening 2022-23 Ligue 1 season.
-ESPN then tweeted “LIONEL MESSI WITH ONE OF THE GREATEST GOALS OF ALL TIME”.
-This again, lead to many fans to wonder whether the two were viewed under the same light by ESPN.